 Testing and Tagging for Homes

 Frequently we find that businesses test and tag because they have to.
-What many people often seems to forget is that businesses must test and tag because it is a safety concern.
+What many people often seem to forget is that businesses must test and tag because it is a safety concern.

 With this in mind, more and more people are choosing to have their homes tested and tagged.

 It may not be a regulatory requirement like it is for businesses, but it is still a great idea to know that all the electrical appliances that are in your home are safe for your family to be around!